Questions Frequently Considered

 First, your federal and state tax returns will be prepared by us and posted in your private web portal for your review.
 Only after you have approved your returns for filing does our fee come into play.

 - If your combined federal and state refund, as computed by us, is greater than our fee, and you have signed up for a Payoneer Prepaid MasterCard® through us, our fee will be deducted from your refund once it arrives in your account.
+There is no risk to you with this option, so even if you currently have a U.S. bank account, this is an attractive choice.

 - If you are using a U.S. bank account other than Payoneer for direct deposit of your refund, and your tax refund is sufficient to cover at least half of our fee, we will invoice you for 50% of the fee upon your approval to file.
 The remaining 50% will be deducted from your refund once it arrives in your account.